rodneyosodo/africastalking-eris-devkit-playground/rust/rust-on-africastalking-eris-devkit.md

 ]
 ```

-The Rust compiler and the linker will assume that we have an underlying operating system that uses a C runtime by default.
-So to avoid linkwe errors we compiler for baremetal environment for thumbv7m-none-eabi target, which describes and ARM system.
+The Rust compiler and the linker will assume that we have an underlying operating system that uses a C runtime by default so to avoid linker errors we compiler for baremetal environment for thumbv7m-none-eabi target, which describes and ARM system.

 We had initially installed the thumbv7m-none-eabi target which provides the standard and core library for the system